seven1m/lydia/README.md

     # see example.ball for other available functions

-There's a few things to understand here:
+There's a few things to note:

-* Functions are anonymous by default -- you have to explicitly save them to a variable.
+* Functions are anonymous -- you have to explicitly save them to a variable.
 * Identifier (variable) names can contain just about any symbol, except equals and some others.
 * When a function is defined that starts with a symbol, it is treated as an "infix" function, meaning it is called by placing it in the middle of two arguments.
 * `if` is not a special language structure -- it's a function that takes three arguments:
   * a condition
   * a function to execute or a value to return if the condition is true
   * a function to execute or a value to return if the condition is false
-* The `if` function can do "elsif" parts if you use an array as the first arg:
+* The `if` function can do "elsif" parts if you use an array as the first (and only) arg:

         if [x == 1 { out "x is one" }
             x == 2 { out "x is two" }